MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/create-app-docs.md

 ---
 # Create required documentation for your Microsoft Teams app

-To list your app on the Microsoft Teams store, your must provide the following resources to your users:
+To list your app on the Microsoft Teams store, you must provide the following resources to your users:

 - [Privacy policy](#create-a-privacy-policy)
 - [Terms of use](#create-a-terms-of-use)
 - [Support URLs](#include-support-links)

+When a user adds your app, they automatically agree to your privacy policy and terms of use.

-## 1. Create a privacy policy
+## Create a privacy policy

+A privacy policy can help your users understand how you handle their data.
 Use the following checklist when creating your privacy policy:

 > [!div class="checklist"]
 >